danielthompson/polytope/README.md

 [![Build Status](https://travis-ci.org/danielthompson/polytope.svg?branch=master)](https://travis-ci.org/danielthompson/polytope) [![Coverage Status](https://coveralls.io/repos/github/danielthompson/polytope/badge.svg?branch=master)](https://coveralls.io/github/danielthompson/polytope?branch=master)

 #### Goals
-* Ray tracer
 * Path tracer
-* OpenGL visualization
-* Realtime CUDA view
+* Support a variety of materials and reflection / transmission models
 * Acceleration structures
   * BVH
   * kd-tree
+* Import a variety of scene / object description grammars
+  * pbrt
+  * obj
+  * ply
+* Rasterization output path with OpenGL (or Vulkan)
+* Stream processing, perhaps with CUDA and/or ISPC

 #### What's a polytope?

-A cool sciency word I found on Wikipedia.

 > _In elementary geometry, a polytope is a geometric object with "flat" sides.
 It is a generalisation in any number of dimensions of the three-dimensional polyhedron.
 Polytopes may exist in any general number of dimensions n as an n-dimensional polytope or n-polytope._
 >